 In Year 8 students are encouraged to experiment with different methods of adding colour and designs to fabric.
-They are given a design brief to design and make a cushion to be sold in the National Trust gift shop.
+They are given a design brief to design and make a product to be sold in the National Trust gift shop.
 This project focuses on how to embellish, decorate and construct textiles using both hand and machine methods.
-Students are introduced to wider issues such as the impact of textile production on the environment.
+Students are also introduced to CAD, CAM and pattern design.

-This level 1/2 Award is ideally suited to learners with a preference for practical as well as theoretical learning.
+This GCSE is ideally suited to learners with a preference for practical as well as theoretical learning.
 The award is tailored towards students who are considering a specific career in the creative sector.
-The qualification fulfils entry requirements for academic and vocational study at post-16, and will count as equivalent to one GCSE.
+The qualification fulfils entry requirements for academic and vocational study at post-16.
 This qualification is designed for students who want to study Fashion and Textiles in a hands-on, practical way that helps them develop the knowledge, skills and experience that could open the door to a career in the industry.

 More information and the full syllabus can be found at:

 AO1: Develop ideas through investigations, demonstrating a critical understanding of sources.

 AO2: Refine work by exploring ideas, selecting and experimenting with appropriate media, materials, techniques and processes.